 7.6 Alarms.

 A water flow switch shall be provided and located on the sprinkler riser above the check valve and main drain and shall actuate an audible fire alarm signal bell.
 The water flow switch shall be a retarding type with a delay between 15-60 seconds before activation of the signal bell.
 Alarm bell shall have a minimum diameter of 8 inches and be mounted on the exterior in the vicinity of the master bedroom.
 The alarm bell shall be clearly audible in all bedrooms with intervening doors closed.

-The Rancho Santa Fe Fire Protection District has revised or added the following sections to read as follows:
+Revise 8.3.3 to read as follows:

 - 8.3.3.
 Sprinklers shall not be required in clothes closets, linen closets, and pantries that meet the following conditions: - 1.
 The area of the space does not exceed 24 sq. ft. - 2.
-The shortes dimension does not exceed 3 ft. - 3.
-The walls and ceilings are surfaced with noncombustible or limited-combustible materials as defined in NFPA 220. - 4.
-The closet does not contain any type of electrical items such as light fixtures, electrical outlets or low voltage equipment. - 8.3.4.
-Sprinklers shall be installed in garages, carports and similar structures unless they meet the exception in sec.
-903.2.
-Covered patios, decks, balconies or similar projections that extend 10 feet or more from the structure will require adequate fire sprinkler coverage. - 8.3.10.
-Sprinklers shall be installed in saunas and wine rooms.
+The shortest dimension does not exceed 3 ft.

+- 3. The walls and ceilings are surfaced with noncombustible or limited-combustible materials as defined in NFPA 220. - 4.
+The closet does not contain any type of electrical items such as light fixtures, electrical outlets or low voltage equipment.